Won Europe Today

 Yesterday,

-- The Stoxx 600 bounced off support at its 50-DMA, closing 0.8% higher.
-It has near-term resistance at its 10- and 21-DMA.
+• The Stoxx 600 reclaimed its 21-DMA on higher volume.
+Immediate resistance is at its 200-DMA (+0.7%), followed by its 100-DMA.
 We recommend a selective approach to adding names on a high-volume breakout or decisive retake of their key moving averages.

-- Twelve of the 16 indices we track closed in the green.
-Three indices are in a Confirmed Uptrend, 10 in an Uptrend Under Pressure, and three in a Downtrend.
-The average distribution day count stood at 4.4.
+• All the 16 indices we track closed in the green.
+Ten are in a Confirmed Uptrend and six in a Rally Attempt.
+The average distribution day count stands at one.

-- Of the 24 European Focus List names, 18 ideas are trading above their 200-DMA, while 10 ideas are trading above their 50-DMA.
+• All the eight European Focus List names are trading above their 200-DMA, while seven ideas are trading above their 50-DMA.

 Won Global View

-The U.S. market remains in a Downtrend.
-The S&P 500 and Nasdaq gained 49bps and 122bps, respectively, and registered the first day
+The U.S. market remains in a Confirmed Uptrend.
+Indices faded off intraday highs after a strong open.
+The S&P 500 and Nasdaq

 Won Europe Today